Frequently Asked Questions

 What do I do when I need to pick up my child before the end of the school day for an extenuating circumstance?

-When a student leaves school between the hours of 8:00 am and 3:05 pm, the parents/guardians/other emergency contact designee must come in to the office and sign the child out of school.
-The student sign-out sheet is located in the office.
+When a student leaves school between the hours of 7:45 am and 3:00 pm, the parents/guardians/other emergency contact designee must call the office.
+The student sign-out sheet is located in the office and will be completed by the office staff.
 School personnel will call the student to the office.

 We welcome volunteers at Sandhill Elementary School.
 If you are interested in volunteering, contact a classroom teacher or the school office.
-Please see the district web site that describes when a background check is required.
+Find more information here.

 We love to have volunteers come help during the school day.
 If you have not had a chance to connect with your child's teacher about opportunities to help, please feel free to do so anytime.